-- 1. To elect four (4) Directors, Thomas T. Byrd, Brandon C. Lorey, Douglas C. Rinker and John D. Stokely, Jr., each for a term of three (3) years and one (1) Director, Deborah E. Addo, for a term of one (1) year. - 2.
-To ratify the appointment of Yount, Hyde & Barbour, P.C., as our independent registered public accounting firm for the year ending December 31, 2020. - 3.
+- 1. To elect three (3) Directors, Mary Bruce Glaize, Cary C. Nelson and Debra E. Addo, each for a term of three (3) years. - 2.
+To ratify the appointment of Yount, Hyde & Barbour, P.C., as our independent registered public accounting firm for the year ending December 31, 2021. - 3.
 To transact such other business as shall properly come before the Annual Meeting or any adjournment thereof.

-The Board of Directors has fixed the close of business on March 27, 2020, as the record date for determining the shareholders of the Company entitled to notice of and to vote at the Annual Meeting and any adjournments thereof.
+The Board of Directors has fixed the close of business on March 18, 2021, as the record date for determining the shareholders of the Company entitled to notice of and to vote at the Annual Meeting and any adjournments thereof.